Rupiah Token (IDRT) Price Reaches $0.0001

-Rupiah Token (CURRENCY:IDRT) traded 0.2% lower against the dollar during the 1 day period ending at 9:00 AM ET on August 31st.
-One Rupiah Token coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on major exchanges.
-During the last seven days, Rupiah Token has traded 0.8% lower against the dollar.
-Rupiah Token has a total market capitalization of $6.30 million and $858,349.00 worth of Rupiah Token was traded on exchanges in the last 24 hours.
+Rupiah Token (CURRENCY:IDRT) traded down 0% against the U.S. dollar during the one day period ending at 13:00 PM E.T. on September 5th.
+In the last seven days, Rupiah Token has traded up 1.2% against the U.S. dollar.
+One Rupiah Token coin can now be purchased for about $0.0001 or 0.00000000 BTC on popular exchanges.
+Rupiah Token has a total market cap of $6.39 million and approximately $428,175.00 worth of Rupiah Token was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.